 - Individual representation on issues like grievances, disciplinary procedures and capability procedures as well as welfare issues

-- And other services exclusive to union members, such as free legal and financial advice, and other benefits.
+- And other services exclusive to union members, such as free legal and financial advice.

 How do I join a trade union?

-You can have your union subscription fees directly deducted from your salary each month for total peace of mind or pay by Direct Debit.
+You can have your union subscription fees directly deducted from your salary each month or pay by Direct Debit.

 Which union can I join?